-Make this easy marinara sauce recipe in under 25 minutes!
+Authentic Italian Marinara Sauce is the star of many pasta dishes, and you can make this delicious marinara sauce recipe in under 25 minutes!
 Who says sauces have to be difficult?

 Did I ever tell you I'm a red sauce and marinara snob?
 Sorry, I'm admitting it now.

-As a teenager, I did go through my rebellious stage of "I would rather have Ragu then my mother's homemade sauce" for a short time.
-Jarred sauce was something different and it was nice to go to a friend's house on a Saturday night and have spaghetti with Ragu sauce while my friends parents were out to dinner.
+As a teenager, I did go through my rebellious stage of "I would rather have Ragu than my mother's homemade sauce" for a short time.
+A jar of marinara sauce was something different, and it was nice to go to a friend's house on a Saturday night and cook ourselves some spaghetti while my friend's parents were out to dinner.
 Those days are over.
 You will hardly ever see jarred sauce in my pantry because I can make this simple marinara sauce in so little time.

-Don't get me wrong .
-I am not judging anyone if they use jarred sauce.
-I have my own short cuts such as jarred pesto and already made pie crusts.
-But I figure, why use jarred I can make my own easy marinara sauce in 25 minutes?
+Don't get me wrong; I am not judging anyone if they use jarred sauce.
+If taking shortcuts leads to enjoying a homemade meal, by all means, take them!
+I have my own shortcuts, such as jarred pesto and already made pie crusts.

 What ingredients do you need for this easy marinara sauce recipe?